robertdfrench/ifuncd-up/README.md

 programs to check for CPU features the first time a function is called, and thereafter use an implementation that will be most appropriate for that CPU.

-Take a look at [`tty_demo.c`](src/tty_demo.c) for an example.
+Take a look at [`cpu_demo.c`](src/cpu_demo.c).
+This file shows the most common use of IFUNC: it asks the CPU whether or not it supports certain features, and provides a different *implementation* of a function depending on what features are supported.
+In this case, our function `print_cpu_info` will end up printing either "AVX2 is present" or "SSE4.2 is present" depending on how ancient your CPU is.

+Unfortunately, IFUNC can be used for other purposes, as Sam James explains in [FAQ on the xz-utils backdoor (CVE-2024-3094)][thesamesam].
+You can see an example of this in [`tty_demo.c`](src/tty_demo.c).
 This is a toy program that prints "Hello World!" when its stdout is a file, but prints that message using green text if its output is a terminal.
 It uses IFUNC to load the appropriate implementation when the program starts.

-Unfortunately, IFUNC can be used for other purposes, as Sam James explains in [FAQ on the xz-utils backdoor (CVE-2024-3094)][thesamesam].

 ### Isn't that just function pointers?